rened/DeclarativePackages.jl/README.md

 In addition to `JULIA_PKGDIR` the `JULIA_LOAD_PATH` is set to point to the `submodules` subdirectory of where `jdp` was invoked.
 This is thus a great place to put any git submodules.

-While cruft will accumulate over time in `$HOME/.julia/declarative`, the few MBs of disc space are a very cheap resource compared to programmer time and nerves.
-And, you can still simply delete that directory from time to time if you want to.
+Hard links are used for packages at the same commit, resuling in very little disc space used in `$HOME/.julia/declarative`.
+You can delete that directory without ill-effect at any time, `jdp` will re-install packages as needed on the next invokation.

 ## Open issues